cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs revealed

-Graph diagrams made their debut in paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is widely regarded as the most prolific mathematician of all time.
+Graph diagrams made their debut in paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is  regarded as one of the most prolific mathematician of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was debated by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+In 1735, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was debated by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
 During a time of prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.

-The town's people pondered whether it was possible to cross the seven bridges without crossing one twice.
+The town's people later pondered whether it was possible to cross the seven bridges without crossing one twice.

-In his short paper, Euler offered a proof that such a path could not exist.
+In his [short paper](http://eulerarchive.maa.org//docs/originals/E053.pdf) entitled "The solution of a problem relating to the geometry of position", Euler offered a proof that such a path could not exist.
 We won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.

 <img src="Seven_Bridges_of_Konigsberg.png"/>

 Euler represented land masses as nodes and used links to represents bridges.
-He then assigned each of the nodes a letter from A to D. With this, Euler inadvertently founded an extensive branch of mathematics called graph theory - to which many other well-known mathematicians have since contributed.
+He then assigned each of the nodes a letter from A to D. With this, Euler, unknowingly founded an extensive branch of mathematics called graph theory.

 ## Graphs are everywhere

-Hundreds of years later, researchers are unabatedly using graphs to understand diverse topics such as biodiversity, terrorist networks, and the global spread of epidemics.
+Hundreds of years later, researchers are using graphs to understand diverse topics such as biodiversity, terrorist networks, and the global spread of epidemics.

 Here is a graph that links 40 of the earliest known AIDS patients by sexual contact.